LaunchCode-Education-Archived/skills-back-end-csharp/assignments/techjobs-oo/README.md

 Our `JobController` class and the `Views/Job/New.cshtml` view template is set up to allow a user to create new jobs through the interface, but it isn't complete.
 Getting this to work comprises your next set of tasks.

 First, you'll need to work within `NewJobViewModel` to set up the properties to allow for both form display and form submission.
-Cheryl has put in place the code to display and process the `Name` and the data associate with an employer.
+Cheryl has put in place the code to display and process the `Name` and the data associated with an employer.

-Notice that rather having a property for `Employer`, we have a field for `EmployerID`.
+Notice that rather than having a property for `Employer`, we have a field for `EmployerID`.

 ```csharp
 [Required]